-No one may at any time apply for, procure or possess a license or preference point under an assumed name or in which an address other than the person's regular place of residence is given or make any false statement whatsoever in securing a license or preference point, lend a license or tag to another or knowingly issue or aid in securing a license or preference point for any person not legally entitled to it.
+No one may, at any time apply for, procure, or possess a license or preference point under an assumed name or in which an address other than the person's regular place of residence is given.
+Persons may not make any false statement whatsoever in securing a license or preference point.
+Persons may not lend a license or tag to another person or knowingly issue or aid in securing a license or preference point for any person not legally entitled to it.